 Focus areas: Economics of education, competition between schools and universities, formation of reputations of quality in schools and universities, selection of educational providers by parents and students and the consequences of such choices on sorting and labor market outcomes

-His research is on the Economics of Education, with a focus on understanding competition between schools and universities.
-This includes work on how parents and students select educational providers, and what consequences such choice has on performance.
+His research is on the Economics of Education, with a focus on understanding how schools and universities compete, and how they form reputations for quality.
+It covers how students select educational providers, and the consequences such choices have on academic performance and labor market outcomes.